apollo

 0

-APIXABAN belongs to a class of drugs called 'anticoagulants' (blood thinners) primarily used to prevent and treat deep vein thrombosis (blood clots in leg veins) and pulmonary embolism (blood clots in the lung).
-Additionally, APIXABAN is used to prevent blood clots in patients with atrial fibrillation (irregular heartbeat).
-Deep vein thrombosis is a condition in which blood clots form in deep veins usually in the legs.
+Apixaban is used to prevent and treat deep vein thrombosis (blood clots in leg veins) and pulmonary embolism (blood clots in the lung).
+Additionally, Apixaban is used to prevent blood clots in patients with atrial fibrillation (irregular heartbeat).
+Deep vein thrombosis is a condition in which blood clots form in deep veins, usually in the legs.
 Pulmonary embolism is a condition in which a blood clot blocks the arteries in the lungs.
 Atrial fibrillation is a condition that causes irregular, often fast heartbeat.

-APIXABAN contains Apixaban that works by inhibiting the action of blood clotting factor (X a) which is an important element of blood clotting.
+Apixaban contains Apixaban, which works by inhibiting the action of blood clotting factor (X a), which is an important element of blood clotting.
 Thereby, it prevents the conversion of fibrinogen (soluble protein) to fibrin (insoluble protein) and helps in preventing blood clot formation.

-Take APIXABAN as prescribed.
-Your doctor will advise you how often you take APIXABAN based on your medical condition.
-Some people may experience nausea, anemia (lack of blood), and unusual bleeding, including swelling and bruising.
-Most of these side effects of APIXABAN do not require medical attention and gradually resolve over time.
+Take Apixaban as prescribed.
+Your doctor will advise you how often you take Apixaban based on your medical condition.
+Some people may experience nausea, anaemia (lack of blood), and unusual bleeding, including swelling and bruising.
+Most of these side effects of Apixaban do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.

-If you are known to be allergic to APIXABAN or any other medicines, please tell your doctor.
-If you are pregnant or a nursing mother, it is advised to consult a doctor before using APIXABAN.
-If you have a stomach ulcer, recent bleeding in the brain, kidney or liver problems, high blood pressure, or bleeding problems, inform your doctor before taking APIXABAN.
-Your doctor may suggest a blood test called 'international normalized ratio' (INR) to check how quickly your blood's clotting.
-This test result will help your doctor to decide exactly when you should start taking APIXABAN.
+If you are known to be allergic to Apixaban or any other medicines, please tell your doctor.
+If you are pregnant or a nursing mother, you are advised to consult a doctor before using Apixaban.
+If you have a stomach ulcer, recent bleeding in the brain, kidney or liver problems, high blood pressure, or bleeding problems, inform your doctor before taking Apixaban.
+Your doctor may suggest a blood test called the 'international normalized ratio' (INR) to check how quickly your blood is clotting.
+This test result will help your doctor to decide exactly when you should start taking Apixaban.

 Medicinal Benefits

-APIXABAN is primarily used to prevent and treat blood clots in the body by inhibiting the action of clotting factor Xa which is important element of blood clotting.
-Thereby, prevents conversion of fibrinogen to fibrin (a protein that binds platelets together and forms a clot) and helps in preventing blood clots formation.
+Apixaban is primarily used to prevent and treat blood clots in the body by inhibiting the action of clotting factor Xa, which is an important element of blood clotting.
+Thereby, it prevents the conversion of fibrinogen to fibrin (a protein that binds platelets together and forms a clot) and helps in preventing blood clot formation.

 Directions for Use